 Building relationships with families.
 School-level family engagement teams help organize "porch visits," during which school staff visit students' homes prior to the beginning of the school year.
 The visits serve to let staff members, who are trained with a family involvement curriculum, to introduce themselves to families and make them feel welcome as members of the school community.
-In the 2008-2009 academic year, all 80 elementary schools and most of the middle schools participated in this visitation program.
-One middle school team visited 900 families.
+In the 2008-2009 academic year, all 80 elementary schools and most of the middle school team visited 900 families.
 The district will be expanding this model to the high school level.